open-guides/og-aws/CONTRIBUTING.md

 	-	Use oriented apostrophes (Unicode’s, not ASCII's).
 	-	Use em dashes — like this (not two hyphens -- like this).
 -	Section conventions: When appropriate please add sections covering these items (where *X* = EC2, S3, etc.):
-	-	*X Basics*: The elementary facts you should know if you don't yet know anything about the service.
+	-	*X Basics*: The elementary facts you should know if you don’t yet know anything about the service.
 	-	*X Alternatives and Lock-In*: Should you be using this service or something else?
 Is the decision an important one that locks you in?
 	-	*X Tips*: Everything you should know about the service, from big stuff to details.
 	-	*X Cost Management*: Tips specific to that service on reducing or managing costs.